 Just as importantly, they will help inform you about the details of capital gains taxes.
 If your situation is more complicated, they are well-connected with real estate tax experts.

-Partner Agents are all full-service and are top-rated real estate agents.
-Clever can connect you with Partner Agents from companies like Keller Williams, Century 21, and RE/MAX.
+Clever can connect you with top-rated, full service realtors from companies like Keller Williams, Century 21, and RE/MAX.

 You can be confident that they understand market trends on a community-by-community basis.
 They will help you sell your home for top dollar for a fraction of the costs typically associated with a home sale.